Melissa Conrad Stöppler, MD

 Medications that are reported to increase milk production are known as galactogogues.
 The most common examples are dopamine receptor antagonists (such as metoclopramide [Reglan, Reglan ODT, Metozol ODT, Octamide] and domperidone).
 However, there have been no data to demonstrate that these drugs are more effective than interventions that focus on improving breastfeeding technique and increasing breastfeeding frequency.
 Most doctors do not support the use of these medications to augment milk supply.

-likewise, a number of dietary supplements and/or herbal preparations have been claimed to stimulate milk production, including alfalfa, fenugreek, or blessed thistle.
-There is no scientific data to support the claims that any herbal or dietary supplement can increase milk production.
+Although a number of dietary supplements and/or herbal preparations have been claimed to stimulate milk production, including alfalfa, fenugreek, or blessed thistle, there is no scientific data to support the claims that any herbal or dietary supplement can increase milk production.

 Is it possible to breastfeed while pregnant?